cyfronet-fid/marketplace/README.md

 ... or just shut down your OS.

-Alternatively, you can install Elasticsearch on Debian/Ubuntu/Mint:
+Alternatively, you can install elasticsearch on Debian/Ubuntu/Mint:
 (but it doesn't always work, see below):
 ```
 sudo apt-get install elasticsearch